nomanbplmp/SpringExamples/greetings/README.md

 ## Springboot Java Maven Jib

-Sample project to create Docker image using Jib plugin and loading image to dockerhub Jib is an open-source Java tool maintained by Google for building Docker images of java applications.
+Sample project to create Docker image using Jib plugin and loading image to dockerhub repository

+Jib is an open-source Java tool maintained by Google for building Docker images of java applications.
 Jib is alternate to create Docker image without DockerFile and even without docker.

  https://cloud.google.com/blog/products/gcp/introducing-jib-build-java-docker-images-better